Getting Your Financial Ducks In A Row Rotating Header Image

 Post-Death Options for Directing a Retirement Plan to a Spouse

 In a case like this, although the intent of the original owner could still be met by distributing the account as the original beneficiary designation directs, but there may also be cases where the intended heirs think otherwise and would prefer to direct the assets to the surviving spouse.
 It could be important from a tax standpoint since the surviving spouse has the unique option to transfer the account to his or her own name as owner, potentially allowing for deferral of taxes for many years.
+Plus, the surviving spouse is one of the few eligible designated beneficiaries that are allowed to stretch inherited IRA distributions over their lifetime.
 There could be many reasons for this to happen, but the point is that the situation could and often does arise.
 How can this be accomplished to the best interest of the surviving spouse?

 After Life Actions